 It’s about packing food that has a high lightweight to calorie/fat ratio to keep you full with energy longer.

-For our long trip we think we will be doing freeze dried meals for dinner, sausage, dried cheese, tuna in olive oil and something else TBD for lunch, some bars, crushed chips, and trail mix for snacks, instant coffee, and oats with dried apple chips and sugar for morning (we may add powdered milk).
+For our long trip we did freeze dried meals for dinner, sausage, dried cheese, tuna in olive oil and something else TBD for lunch, some bars, crushed chips, and trail mix for snacks, instant coffee, and oats with dried apple chips and sugar for morning (we may add powdered milk).
 Dark chocolate and Oreos will be a treat on the trail!

 These are the backcountry dried dinners we will be trying on our long backcountry.
 If you have any other suggestions let us know!

 Update: We recently tried Peak Refuel and LOVE IT!
-Well… I should say that my husband and I love al the kinds, especially the Dal Baht and the beef stroganoff.
-Our kids liked the Dahl Baht alot from Peal refuel and then the Lasagna from Mountain House.
+Well… I should say that my husband and I love all the kinds, especially the Dal Baht and the beef stroganoff.
+Our kids liked the Dahl Baht a lot from Peal refuel and then the Lasagna from Mountain House.

-Both kids carry 1 to 1.5 litres of water in a bladder in their backpacks.
+Kids water bottles: Both kids carry 1 to 1.5 litres of water in a bladder in their backpacks.
 They can easily drink whenever they like.
+It is life changing.
 Check out some of our favourite kid’s backpacks here.

 To filter water to this year we upgraded to the Platypus Gravityworks 4 Litre system we love.
 Super packable and filters 1 L a minute.
 We can also have 4 Litres at our backcountry site to avoid having to keep going for water.